tusharshuklaa/get-it-done/README.md

 ## What is this App?

-**Get It Done** is a productivity-focused application designed to help users organize tasks, manage schedules, and stay on top of their goals.
+**Get It Done** is a productivity-focused application designed to help users organize tasks, and stay on top of their goals.
 With a sleek interface and powerful features, this app ensures you can plan your day effectively and accomplish more.

 ## Features